Lower Reading Room

 Printing and photocopying

 Printing, scanning and photocopying is available on the first floor landing at the north end of the Lower Reading Room.
-Payment is made using a PCAS account, which readers must set up to take advantage of these services.
-The account can be credited using credit/debit cards online, or using the cash-loader which is located near the Main Enquiry Desk in the Reference Room at the north end of Lower Reading Room.
-The cash-loader takes coins only; a change machine is located at the bottom of the Library's south stairs.
+Payment is made using a PCAS account, which all University and Library card holders automatically have.
+The account can be credited using credit/debit cards online, or using the cash-loader located near the Main Enquiry Desk in the Reference Room at the north end of Lower Reading Room.
+The cash-loader takes notes and coins.

 Please present any items from which you wish to make photocopies to staff.
 Information on the PCAS system, full details of what can be copied and information about other copying services are given on the making a copy page.